-Chambi Chachage (PhD) is the 2018-2020 Princeton African Humanities Postdoctoral Research Associate.
+Chambi Chachage (PhD) is the 2018-2021 Princeton African Humanities Postdoctoral Research Associate and Lecturer.

 He holds a BSocSci in Psychological Studies/BA (Hons) in African Studies, MSc in African Studies, AM in History/PhD in African Studies from the University of Cape Town (UCT), the University of Edinburgh, and Harvard University, respectively.
 His doctoral dissertation on A Capitalizing City: Dar es Salaam and the Emergence of an African Entrepreneurial Elite (c.
 1862-2015) is publicly available at https://dash.harvard.edu/handle/1/39947205.
 He is also in the final stages of completing a book manuscript entitled Africanizing Capital: Emergence of Black Entrepreneurs in Eastern Africa that is currently under review for publication.
 His co-edited book, together with Annar Cassam, on Africa’s Liberation: The Legacy of Nyerere, Pambazuka Press (2010), continues to be widely circulated and cited and has received generous reviews.